melee-matchups/melee-matchups.github.io/matchup-notes/falco.md

 ### Falco Above You
 When Falco is above you (like on a platform or from him full-hopping), you can shark with U-Airs and F-Airs.
+The way you want to do this is to stay just out-side of Falco's threat range, so that you do not risk getting hit.
+You must then observe if the Flaco is coming down aggressively or passively.
+After this, you can use your disjointed range to cover his landings.
 U-Airs are better when he is on a platform and in-front of you (like if he tries to hold away), where F-Air is better if he is above you / trying to land onto you from above.

 ### Falco In The Corner